kendsdavs/redux-fortune-tutorial/README.md

+# Create an app the takes in 3 inputs (age, first letter of name, and eye color) and returns a fortune displayed on a card.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>